Mostamohamed/sql-data-analytics-project/README.md

 # DATABASE
 you can find a backup of database i used in this project in dataset folder
 # Example of reports I have done on this database
+# Report For Customers
 ![Data Architecture](docs/Report_Customers.png)
+# Report For Products
 ![Data Architecture](docs/report_products.png)